xhevdet-web/Artmotion/wp-content/plugins/newsletter/readme.txt

 = 7.1.8 =

-* Fixed alignment of single big image on Outlook Android
+* [COMPOSER] Fixed alignment of single big image on Outlook Android

 = 7.1.7 =

-* Fix of permalink onm email with multilanguage plugins
+* [GENERAL] Fix of permalink onm email with multilanguage plugins

 = 7.1.6 =